 - RHReliableDatagram Addressed, reliable, retransmitted, acknowledged variable length messages.

-- RHRouter Multi-hop delivery from source node to destination node via 0 or more intermediate nodes.
+- RHRouter Multi-hop delivery from source node to destination node via 0 or more intermediate nodes, with manual routing.

 - RHMesh Multi-hop delivery with automatic route discovery and rediscovery.